 Loaded Bircher Muesli

-An indulgent variation is one with banana, peanut butter, flax seeds, chia seeds, toasted almonds, and a few pieces of dark chocolate (or dark chocolate chips).
+An indulgent variation is a banana, peanut butter, flax seeds, chia seeds, toasted almonds, and a few pieces of dark chocolate or dark chocolate chips.

 This one is great if you want to boost your protein intake, for instance, before or after a workout.
 It’ll fill you up for several hours!